366th Guards Motor Rifle Regiment: Cold War

 On 17 November 1964, the new name of the 98th Guards Mechanized Regiment became 366th Guards Motorized Rifle Mozyr Red Banner Order of Suvorov Regiment.
-In 1985, the regiment was relocated from Şəmkir to Stepanakert, the administrative center of the Nagorno-Karabakh Autonomous Region.
-The military town of the regiment was located in the upper part of the city near the road connecting it with the city of Shusha.
+In 1985, the regiment was relocated from Şəmkir to Stepanakert, the administrative center of the Nagorno-Karabakh Autonomous Oblast (NKAO).
+The military townlet of the regiment was located in the upper part of the city near the road connecting it with the city of Shusha.

 Before the redeployment of the regiment, which was equipped with vehicles such as BMPs, there were no large military units on the territory of the NKAO.
 The reasons for the redeployment was never revealed.
 According to many Azerbaijani sources, this happened as a result of secret negotiations between high-ranking Armenian nationalists with the leadership of the Transcaucasian Military District.
 In 1988, all units of the 23rd Guards Motor Rifle Division except the 366th Regiment were based at Kirovabad (now Ganja, Azerbaijan).